StochasticTree/documentation/docs/development/contributing.md

 ```

 Note that if you are making changes and finding that they aren't reflected after a reinstall of stochtree, you can
-clear all of the python package development artifacts with
+clear all of the python package build artifacts with

 ```{bash}
 rm -rf stochtree.egg-info; rm -rf .pytest_cache; rm -rf build
 ```

+and then rerun `pip install .`

 #### Venv